Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Salmonella

 Salmonellosis is caused by a group of bacteria called Salmonella.
 Salmonella serotypes typhimurium and enteritidis are the most common in the United States.
-Infected persons develop diarrhea, fever, and abdominal cramps 12 to 72 hours after infection.
+Infected persons develop diarrhea, fever, and abdominal cramps 6 hours - 6 days after infection.
 Illness usually lasts less than one week and most people recover without treatment.
 Antibiotics may actually increase the amount of time the bacteria is excreted in the feces of the infected person.
 However, in some persons the infection may spread from their intestines to the blood stream and throughout the body.
 If this happens, death may result unless the person is treated promptly with antibiotics.
 The elderly, infants, and those with impaired immune systems are more likely to have severe illness.

 Salmonella Infection in New Mexico and the United States